 This week I donned the hat of travel agent.
 My first task was to book two tickets to Los Angeles via Amsterdam.
 After a week of discussion and looking at alternatives, the flights were booked.
 Once I could mark that as done, I moved onto the next client.
 This was for a multi city flight from Perth to Cape Town via Johannesburg, then back to Johannesburg for a short stay, before the return flight to Perth.
 This was not too difficult and took 20 minutes to finalize.
 I then started looking up information for the kids.
 They are joining us in England and their trip will be quite involved.
 First I looked at car hire for them from when we leave them to when they leave the UK.
 I also looked up train fares and times so that James could decide whether to hire a car or use public transport.

 I also had to work out the cheapest car hire for us during the trip as while we are with them we need a large car, with a car seat for Hannah.
 But we do not need that when it is just the two of us.
 Then I read up on Visa fees for a UK Visa and a Schengen Visa which Carli and Hannah need.
 I also contacted the credit card companies to see who offers the best insurance.
 Once that was done I checked flights for them doing a multi city trip, Cape Town to London via Amsterdam.
 Then from Newcastle back to Amsterdam and after a few days, back home to Cape Town.
 My last task was to book 4 tickets on two separate days to Hoedspruit from Johannesburg.
 And the return flight for all four on the same day.

 Click on the links for conversions and notes.

 - 3 eggs

-- Finely grated zest and juice of 2 oranges
+- 2 oranges, finely grated zest and juice

 - Place the butter into a large glass bowl over a bain-marie at a medium to low temperature